jedubois/InternalDocumentation/Agendas/DASA-Agenda-2014-12-10.md

 Minutes:

-*
+* Postponed until Johan is back from leave.

-Completed / Agreed: ✔ / ✘
+Completed / Agreed: ✔

 --------------------------------------------------------------------------------